 Choosing Based on Budget and Shipping Needs:

-added cost of a global freight forwarder often translates to better service and fewer logistics
+For businesses focused on local markets, a local freight forwarder may be more cost-effective.
+However, for companies with frequent international shipments or plans to expand globally, the added cost of a global freight forwarder often translates to better service and fewer logistics headaches.

 6. Technology and Real-Time Tracking